benmoumene/classe-recuperation-donnees-jQuery-CodeIgniter/readme.rst

 What is Spyder9?
 ###################

-Is a Library/Class for CodeIgniter, but can be also use in other framework like Lararavel etc...
+Is a Library/Class for CodeIgniter...

+Using the cURL for scraping data.

 *******************
 Release Information